SlimeVR/SlimeVR-Docs-Site/defines_guide.md

   #define BNO_ADDR_2 0x4B
 ```

-SDA and SDL pin for main and AUX tracker always the same.
+SDA and SDL pin for main and AUX trackers are always the same.
 You can define pins either by using pin name, like D1 or by Pin number like 21.
-Check you board pinout for details
+Check you board pinout for the details, or connect your tracker to the default pins, they're recommended ones.

 You need to put here your selected pins for I2C.
 Check pinout for details in terms of which ports could be used for I2C